-This short video explains how you can get help and support from Connect to Support Hampshire and Adults' Health and Care.
+This video will guide you through the help and support available to you through the Connect to Support Hampshire website and from Hampshire County Council Adults’ Health and Care department.

 Finding information to help yourself